nginxinc/nginx-basics-workshops/lab5/readme.md

 - You must have a license for NGINX Plus
 - You must have Docker installed and running
 - You must have Docker-compose installed
+- (Optional) You should have Postman API tool to make calls to NGINX Plus API.
+- (Optional) You should have Visual Studio Code installed to work through the NGINX configuration files.
 - See `Lab0` for instructions on setting up your system for this Workshop

 ## Build and Run NGINX Plus with Docker